GMAF-Ukraine

 Application is not limited to these fields, and scholars from other fields are also welcome to apply, so long as their fields are represented at MIT.

 All applications must be written by the candidates themselves.
 No applications from ChatGPT or other artificial machine learning source will be acceptable.
 Semi-finalists will also be requested to upload a 1-minute video explaining their research and teaching interests.
-At the final stage, the GMAF faculty committee will hold half-hour interviews with the finalist candidates.
+At the final stage, the GMAF-Ukraine faculty committee will hold half-hour interviews with the finalist candidates.

 The application process for AY2024-2025 is now closed.